 Some of the most important elements of an email are often overlooked or undervalued.
-This week, in our Top 5 Tips for Campaign Success, we’ll talk about the importance of making a Content Checklist so that you won’t forget the obvious.
+This issue, in our Top 5 Tips for Campaign Success, we’ll talk about the importance of making a Content Checklist so that you won’t forget the obvious.

 While providing a proofed and ready-to-test HTML file is important, the actual content of your emails shouldn’t be ignored.
 Sometimes we see clients spend so much time on their links and code that they forget to write a subject line!
 You may think that could never happen to you, but trust us, it happens to the best of us.
 So, starting with subject lines, here are a few items to put on your Content Checklist…